kami-blue/website/docs/troubleshooting.md

 ## Setup
 ###### Could not find tools.jar
 If you encounter this error when building, you most likely don't have the Java Development Kit (JDK) installed.
-Head over to [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to download the oracle JDK.
+Head over to [here](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html) to download the Oracle JDK.
 Install it and try again.

 ###### Minecraft not loading at all